appsmithorg/appsmith-docs/quick-start.md

 For Mac, [Docker Desktop](https://docs.docker.com/docker-for-mac/install/) is required.
 For other operating systems, Docker will be installed automatically by the script.
 {% endhint %}

-1. Fetch the **install.sh** script on the system you want to deploy appsmith
+1. Fetch the **install.sh** script on the system you want to deploy Appsmith

 ```bash
 # Downloads install.sh
 curl -O https://raw.githubusercontent.com/appsmithorg/appsmith/master/deploy/install.sh
 ```

-1. Make the script executable
+2. Make the script executable

 ```bash
 chmod +x install.sh
 ```

-1. Run the script. **Make sure no other processes are running on ports 80 & 443**.
+3. Run the script. **Make sure no other processes are running on ports 80 & 443**.

 ```bash
 ./install.sh
 ```

-1. Check if all the containers are running correctly.
+4. Check if all the containers are running correctly.

 ```bash
 docker ps